SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Results

-In each of the following subsections, we answer one of these questions by conducting various experiments.
-For our experiments, we used the ResNet architecture \cite{he2015deep}, trained with the Adam optimizer \cite{kingma_adam_2017}, on the MNIST \cite{lecun2010mnist}, Fashion-MNIST \cite{xiao2017/online}, and CIFAR10 \cite{Krizhevsky09learningmultiple} datasets.
+We need to answer five questions to claim that SplitGuard is an effective method: \begin{itemize} \item How much does sending fake batches affect model performance?
+If the performance loss is significant, then the harm might outweigh the benefit. \item Do our two claims hold? \item How accurately does SplitGuard detect FSHA, while not reporting an attack during honest training? \item What can a typical adversary learn until detection?
+SplitGuard's success relies on the presupposition that it can detect FSHA before the attacker achieves his goal. \item Can SplitGuard detect FSHA when the server includes the labels into the process as well?
+If not, then this is an easy way out for the attacker. \end{itemize} In each of the following subsections, we experimentally answer one of these questions.
+For our experiments, we used the ResNet architecture \cite{he2015deep}, trained with the Adam optimizer \cite{kingma_adam_2017}, on the MNIST \cite{lecun2010mnist}, Fashion-MNIST \cite{xiao2017/online}, and CIFAR10/100 \cite{Krizhevsky09learningmultiple} datasets.
 We implemented our attack in Python (v 3.7) using the PyTorch library (v 1.9) \cite{pytorch}.
 In all our experiments, we limit our scope only to the first epoch of training.
 It is the least favorable time for detecting an attack since the model initially behaves randomly, and represents a lower bound for results in later epochs.